ministryofjustice/tsung-wrapper/README.md

 ### Usage examples

-* Use the "development" environment confiifuration file, with load profile "heavy" and the session file "full_run" and just produce the xml file and pipe it to tmp/heavy_full_run.xml
+* Use the "development.yml" environment confiifuration file, with load profile "heavy.ymnl" and the session file "full_run.yml" and just produce the xml file and pipe it to tmp/heavy_full_run.xml

 	``ruby lib/wrap.rb -e development -l heavy -x full_run  > tmp/heavy_full_run.xml``

-* Use the "dev_dump" environments, "single_user" load profile and session "full_run" to produce the XMl file, run tsung using that file, and then generate the stats afterwards.
+* Use the "dev_dump.yml" environment, "single_user.yml" load profile and session "full_run.yml" to produce the XMl file, run tsung using that file, and then generate the stats afterwards.

 	``ruby lib/wrap.rb -e dev_dump -l single_user -rs full_run``